 I am a billionaire.
-To earn my wealth I assumed personal and financial risks.
+To earn my wealth I assumed personal and financial risks continuously over several years.
 If I had failed and gone broke, no one would have felt sorry for me or bailed me out; nor would I have asked to be bailed out.
 I and my associates provided to the world superior material goods of higher value-for-money than comparably priced substitutes.
-We offered our products honestly and we charged what the market would bear; consumers purchased our goods wisely and gladly.
-Our incomes have been proportionate to our contribution to the economy.
+We offered our high-quality, useful products honestly and we charged what the market would bear.
+Consumers purchased our goods wisely and gladly.
+We stayed one step ahead of our competitors and we exercised vision.
+Our incomes have been proportionate to our contribution to the economy and, thus, to society.

-Along the way enmity arose; some employees grew to dislike me, because I did not suffer incompetence, laziness or whining gladly.
-Making enemies goes with the territory of strong, competent leadership and insistence on reasonable standards of achievement.
+Along the way enmity arose; because I did not suffer incompetence, laziness, or whining gladly, some employees grew to resent me and were engulfed by ill will towards me.
+Having enemies goes with the territory of strong, competent leadership and insistence on reasonable standards of achievement.
 Those whose desired level of compensation far exceeded the value of their contribution did not last long in my organization.
-However, many people have worked with me for more than thirty years; many have warranted and received large incomes; as a rule every contributing employee earned more than he could have legitimately earned by working elsewhere.
-Though enemies arose, I have reason to believe that I earned much respect from most of my long-time colleagues.
+However, many people have worked with me contentedly for more than thirty years; many have warranted and received large incomes; as a general rule every contributing employee earned more than he or she could have legitimately earned by working elsewhere.
+Though enmity arose, I have testimony and reason to believe that I earned much respect from most of my long-time colleagues.

-In an essay on pure macroeconomic dynamics – unadulterated by any psyche-based political ideology – the obscure Canadian polymath Bernard Lonergan has clearly demonstrated that, when an economy transitions from a surge in capital investment to a surge in consumer-goods production, the money not needed for one’s own present or future living should not be drained from the real economic circuits of production and sale into the secondary (second-hand) market for previously owned equities and bonds, where that money sits idle and without productive force.
-It should instead be kept circulating in the productive circuits for the stability and continuity of the healthy economy.
+In an essay on pure macroeconomic dynamics – unadulterated by any psyche-based political ideology – the obscure Canadian polymath, Bernard Lonergan, has clearly demonstrated that, when an economy transitions from a surge in capital investment to a subsequent surge in consumer-goods production, the money not needed for one’s own present or future living should not be drained from the real economic circuits of production and sale into the secondary (second-hand) market for previously owned equities and bonds, where that money sits idle and without productive force.
+It should instead be kept circulating in the productive circuits for the stability and continuity of the healthy economy and society.
 Understanding this, I will first provide reserves for my retirement, for my children, and for my grandchildren’s education so that they may live as honorable, kind people and cooperative contributors to the economy.
-Then, as long as savings are not needed by my enterprise for wise investment, I will contribute all the after-tax income I don’t need to the productive and monetary circuits for goods and services for the timely benefit of society.
-And, by the way, my own personal needs – for things such as cereal, shirts, plumbing, wiring, and roof – are simple and inexpensive.
+Then, as long as savings are not needed by my enterprise for wise investment, I will donate all the after-tax income I don’t need to the productive and monetary circuits for goods and services for the timely benefit of society.
+And, by the way, my own personal needs – for things such as cereal, shirts, plumbing, and a good roof – are simple and inexpensive.

 - elementary education in readin’, writin’, and ‘rithmetic

-- the continuing education of pre-teens in reading, writing, diction, handwriting, arithmetic, and generally in putting pencil to paper to have learning get down into the brain
+- the continuing education of pre-teens in reading, writing, diction, handwriting, arithmetic, and generally in putting pencil to paper to have learning get down into their brains and physiology

-- the education of teens in algebra, geometry, grammar, languages, arts, drafting, hands-on trades, effective doing and making, personal responsibility and self-reliance, and respect for others both young and old
+- the continuing education of teens in algebra, geometry, calculus, grammar, languages, history, civics, arts, drafting, hands-on trades, effective doing and making, personal responsibility and self-reliance, and respect for others both young and old

-- the continuing education of adults – especially politicians, journalists, and academics – in history, Functional Macroeconomic Dynamics, science, objectivity, truth, the similarity of religion and political ideology, the overlap and commonalities of pure religion, culture, and politics, and the ever-present tribal instinct,
+- the continuing education of adults – especially politicians, journalists, and academics – in history, Functional Macroeconomic Dynamics, science, objectivity, truth, the rule of law, the similarity of religion and political ideology, the overlap and commonalities of pure religion, culture, politics, and the ever-present tribal instinct

-- the construction of athletic fields and facilities and of neighborhood gardens
+- the construction of indoor and outdoor sports venues and of neighborhood gardens

 - the construction of useful structures, whose design and engineering will be testaments to the genius and greatness of the human spirit